 Calculate the ultra-violet index (UVI)

 For instance, measuring sunlight is an obvious use of the Pasco Wireless Light Sensor, but wait, there’s more.
 That same sunlight can be reflected off surfaces, filtered through an endless number materials, fabrics, lotions, and films.
 UV through clothing can be measured with the fabric dry and wet.
 Sunscreens can be tested.
 Sunglasses, auto glass, and windows can be explored.
-And all of the above can be refined further by applying variables of distance and angles.
+By applying variables of distance and angles you can refined all .

 A bonus about the size of this sensor is that it happens to be the right size to fit into cell phone cradle or tripod mount.
 This fact allows the Pasco Wireless Light Sensor to be used effectively in existing and handy stands that can aim Sensor as needed.